-In 1996, after 50 productive years in Fremont, Fred Weibel, Jr. relocated the family winery and its long-time employees to the prosperous wine-growing region known as Woodbridge, California.
-Here, the family tradition continues with Oscar Habluetzel’s son, Jim Cimarusti, holding the position of Vice President, and Fred’s stepson, Bob Ireland, as operations manager.
+In 1996, after 50 productive years in Fremont, Fred Weibel, Jr. relocated the family winery and its long-time employees to the prosperous wine-growing region known as Lodi, California.
 The winemaking gene continues through Fred’s son, Justin Weibel, who graduated from UC Davis with a degree in fermentation science and is COO of the family’s business.
 Jim Cimarusti now holds the position of Vice President, Adam Poirier, who graduated from California Polytechnic State University, in San Luis Obispo, California is the Winemaker, Edgar Rodriguez is the Assistant Winemaker and Amber Aguilar holds the position as the Director of Compliance and Administration while Jeremy Hunter is the Assistant Controller.

 …the Weibel family continues to produce fine wines—from naturally flavored sparkling wines to non-varietal table wines (and even a non-alcoholic “champagnette”).
 The Weibel Vineyards are still operated under the direction of Fred Weibel, Jr., President and Owner, who maintains the same goal of creating quality, “everyday” wine, with the same humble, hardworking ethics that both his father and grandfather held before him.